Trio Nears Departure During Space Harvest and Crew Orientation

-Category: Space Hits: 1NASA Flight Engineers Shannon Walker and Michael Hopkins install temporary sleeping quarters inside the Columbus laboratory module from the European Space Agency.
+Category: Space Hits: 4NASA Flight Engineers Shannon Walker and Michael Hopkins install temporary sleeping quarters inside the Columbus laboratory module from the European Space Agency.

 Three Expedition 64 crew members reviewed departure procedures today as they get ready to leave the International Space Station at the end of the week.
 Meanwhile, there was a harvest onboard the orbital lab today while three new crewmates get used to life in space.